Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Numerical Study

-To see how well our model performs against probabilistic shifts, we use three metrics: i) an empirical mean across the empirical probabilities of violation of $N'=40$ distributions within the considered ambiguity set, ii) a worst-case, and iii) a best-case probability of violation among these distributions.
-The results are summarized in Figure \ref{fig:OOD}, where $\beta=10^{-5}$ and a different number of samples $N \in \{500,1000, 2000\}$ is used.
-Note that the out-of-distribution violation is at all times bounded by the theoretical violation level of Theorem \ref{thrm:dist_adversarial_bound}.
-In case stricter out-of-distribution guarantees are required, the PLM can increase the penalty $\rho$, the deviation parameter $R$, or the number of samples $N$ by trading some of the PLM's profit in return.
+where $N_{\text{test}}=10^{4}$.
+To see how well our model performs against probabilistic shifts, we use the empirical mean across the empirical probabilities of violation of $N'=40$ distributions within the considered ambiguity set.
+The results are summarized in Figure \ref{fig:OOD}, where $\delta=10^{-5}$ and a different number of samples $N \in \{500,1000, 2000\}$ is used.
+The theoretical OOD level is computed by testing $30$ positive values of $R$ and selecting the one minimizing $\overline{\varepsilon} \!\bigl(s^*(R)\bigr)+\mu/R$.
+Specifically, for the trust-radius selection, we test \(n_R=30\) logarithmically spaced candidate values in the interval \([3\mu,\,0.25]\), i.e., $\mathcal{R}=\{R_1,\dots,R_{30}\}\subseteq [3\mu,\,0.25]$.
+The radius is then selected by grid search over \(\mathcal{R}\), and the confidence budget is split uniformly across the tested radii, namely \(\delta_R=\delta/30\).
+The OOD probability of violation of the nominal policy, i.e., the optimal PLM policy obtained without adversarial training, serves as an empirical benchmark, showing numerically that a solution trained without adversarial samples exhibits substantially worse performance under distribution shifts and exceeds the certified risk level achieved by the adversarially robust policy at $N=2000$.

+Finally, note that the theoretical OOD level is a high-confidence worst-case certificate over the entire ambiguity set, whereas the empirical OOD violation is computed only on 40 sampled perturbation models.
+Hence, the theoretical level is expected to be conservative and need not be numerically tight compared to the empirical OOD probability of violation.